rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 Turn your VPN off and try the **Extended test** again, you will see your default DNS servers as defined by your Internet provider or your Router.

+Once you are done testing, only use the Google IPv4 Upstream DNS Servers if you want the fastest DNS resolvers for your Pi-Hole.
+You can use any of the other Upstream DNS servers if speed is not your number one requirement.

 ## Test the Ad-blocking

 A quick test page to verify if your ad blocking is working: https://blockads.fivefilters.org/?pihole